Deutschvölkischer Schutz- und Trutzbund

-Delegation of the NSDAP (Nazi Party) during the German Day organised by the Deutschvölkischer Schutz- und Trutzbund at Coburg, 1922.

-The Deutschvölkischer Schutz- und Trutzbund (German Nationalist Protection and Defiance Federation) was the largest and the most active antisemitic federation in Germany after the First World War, and an organisation that formed a significant part of the völkisch movement during the Weimar Republic (1918–1933), whose democratic parliamentary system it unilaterally rejected.
+The Deutschvölkischer Schutz- und Trutzbund (German Nationalist Protection and Defiance Federation) was the largest and the most active antisemitic federation in Germany after the First World War.
+It formed a significant part of the Völkisch movement during the Weimar Republic (1918–1933), whose democratic parliamentary system it unilaterally rejected.
 Its publishing arm issued books that greatly influenced the opinions of Nazi Party leaders such as Heinrich Himmler.
-After the organisation folded in around 1924, many of its members eventually joined the Nazis.
+The organisation was banned in 1922 following the enactment of the Law for the Protection of the Republic and it faded away, with many of its members eventually joining the Nazi Party.

-Origin
+Origin and organisation

-The Deutschvölkischer Schutz- und Trutzbund was originally called the Deutscher Schutz- und Trutzbund when it was founded in February 1919 in Bamberg for the purpose of "fighting" Judaism during a meeting of the Alldeutscher Verband ("All-German League").
-The director of Deutscher Schutz- und Trutzbund was Alfred Roth, and its secret chairman was Konstantin von Gebsattel, who was appointed on 1 October 1919 by Ernst von Hertzberg Lottin.
-Its advisory board included Ernst Anton Franz von Bodelschwingh, Theodor Fritsch, August Gebhard, Paul Lucius, Ferdinand Werner, Julius Friedrich Lehmann and Georg von Stössel.
-Its meeting place was originally in Duisburg, in Alfred Roth's house, but was later moved to Hamburg, where it joined several such other organizations.
+The Deutschvölkischer Schutz- und Trutzbund was originally called the Deutscher Schutz- und Trutzbund when it was founded by members of the Pan-German League (Alldeutscher Verband) in February 1919 at a meeting in Bamberg for the purpose of "fighting" Judaism.
+Alfred Roth became its public chairman, with Konstantin von Gebsattel, appointed on 1 October 1919 by Ernst von Hertzberg Lottin, acting as its secret (geheime) or underground leader.
+Its advisory board included Ernst Anton Franz von Bodelschwingh, Theodor Fritsch, August Gebhard, Paul Lucius, Julius Friedrich Lehmann, Georg von Stössel and Ferdinand Werner.
+Its meeting place was originally in Duisburg, in Alfred Roth's house, but was later moved to Hamburg, where it joined several other similar organizations.
 It merged with the Reichshammerbund and about a month later with the Deutschvölkischer Bund, the organization that had succeeded the Deutschvölkische Partei.

+The federation underwent a rapid growth in membership and, by the summer of 1922, it likely had between 150,000 and 180,000 members.
+It had a presence in every German state with over 600 local chapters organised into 20 Gaue (regions) in Germany, Austria and Danzig.

 Manifesto

-The organisation's manifesto was Wenn ich der Kaiser wär ("If I Were the Kaiser"), which was written by All-German League President Heinrich Claß in which he expressed identitarian and nationalist views.
+The organisation's manifesto was Wenn ich der Kaiser wär ("If I Were the Kaiser"), which was written by Pan-German League president Heinrich Claß, in which he expressed identitarian and nationalist views.
 His slogan was "Germany for the Germans".
 Julius Friedrich Lehmann, a Munich publisher, helped promote the organisation's ideas, and in October 1918, Claß called for a coup d'etat.
-The organisation agitated against the Weimar Republic, and by 1923, it had just under 180,000 members.
+The organisation agitated against the Weimar Republic.